tube42/tweeny/README.rst

  // get value of Y (variable 1) right now float y = sprite.get(1);

-But if you want to be one of the cool guys and use tween, you call *set()* instead:
+But if you want to be one of the cool guys and tween, you call *set()* instead:
 ::
  // set X to 350
  sprite.set(0, 350f);